 - Only Cisco Catalyst 8000V instances can be configured with the service node role. - When Cisco Catalyst 8000V is configured as a service node, it can't act as a service controller, even though Cisco Catalyst 8000V supports the service controller role. - Only one service cluster is supported per site. - Only one service controller group is supported per site and a service controller group can have up to eight service controllers.
-A maximum of eight service controllers is supported per site, and each service controller can have up to 64 service nodes. - Only one service node group is supported per AppQoE cluster. - VRRP is not supported for service controller to service node connectivity. - Although handling of asymmetrical flows isn't built into AppQoE, you need to configure flow symmetry for all stateful features in Cisco SD-WAN. - If a service controller fails, the flows handled by that service controller are reset. - Ensure that the bootstrap configuration for the Cisco Catalyst 8000V instance being configured as the AppQoE service node is modified as follows: - Exclude any controller groups from the TLOC interfaces (exclude-controller-group 0) - Ensure that the configuration includes omp shutdown
+A maximum of eight service controllers is supported per site, and each service controller can have up to 64 service nodes. - Only one service node group is supported per AppQoE cluster. - VRRP is not supported for service controller to service node connectivity. - A dedicated VRF needs to be setup for the service nodes and service controllers. - Although handling of asymmetrical flows isn't built into AppQoE, you must configure flow symmetry for all stateful features in Cisco SD-WAN Manager. - If a service controller fails, the flows handled by that service controller are reset. - Ensure that the bootstrap configuration for the Cisco Catalyst 8000V instance being configured as the AppQoE service node is modified as follows: - Exclude any controller groups from the TLOC interfaces (exclude-controller-group θ)

+• Ensure that the configuration includes omp shutdown

-Note This configuration prevents the AppQoE service node from participating in the SD-WAN data plane.
-The absence of this modification in the bootstrap configuration leads to generation of alarms indicating that OMP and Control Connections are down in Cisco vManage.
+This configuration prevents the AppQoE service node from participating in the SD-WAN data plane.
+The absence of this modification in the bootstrap configuration leads to generation of alarms indicating that OMP and Control Connections are down in Cisco SD-WAN Manager.
 However, the alarms are harmless and can be ignored if the recommended configuration is absent from bootstrap configuration.